JazminVidal/gop-dnn-epadb/README.md

 This project computes Kaldi GOP-DNN algorithm on Epa-DB, a database of non-native English speech by Spanish speakers from Argentina, using a TDNN-F chain acoustic model with iVectors downloaded from Kaldi web.
-To take a look into the previous version (PyTorch-Kaldi-v0.1), [click here](https://bitbucket.org/mravanelli/pytorch-kaldi-v0.0/src/master/).

 If you use this code or database, please cite the following paper: